This is a guide covering the best lenses for the Nikon D3500.

 13. Nikon AF-S FX NIKKOR 24-70mm f/2.8G

-The Nikon AF SFX Nikkor 24-70mm f2.8G Lens is a favorite lens by many because it can be used for shooting landscapes or shooting up close when you are doing macro photography.
+The Nikon AF SFX Nikkor 24-70mm f2.8G Lens is a favorite lens by many because it can be used for shooting landscapes (check out the best Nikon lenses for landscape photography) or shooting up close when you are doing macro photography.

 You also get to enjoy a lens that can perform well even in low light conditions.
 And with three ED glass elements coupled with precision glass mold aspherical lens elements, you get high-quality photos.

 It also offers silent focusing that gives you the chance to shoot discreetly.
-But with all of these perks, expect this lens to be expensive.
+But with all of these perks, expect this lens to be a bigger investment.

 14. Nikon 70-300 mm f/4-5.6G Zoom

 If you are planning to spend on the best lenses for Nikon D3500 but you are also mindful not to overspend, the Nikon 70-300mm f4.5G Zoom Lens is a strong contender for this one.